Adopting a child is a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 If you wish to return to work earlier than your agreed date, or if you wish to extend the period of your adoption leave, you will need to give your employer at least eight weeks’ notice in writing of the new date of return.

-You should return to the same job if you took Ordinary Adoption Leave.
+You should return to the same job if you took ordinary adoption leave.

-If you have taken Additional Adoption Leave, you have the right to return to a job that is not significantly different, but it may not be the same.
+If you have taken additional adoption leave, you have the right to return to a job that is not significantly different, but it may not be the same.

 Further advice and guidance

-For further advice and guidance, contact the NASUWT.
+For further advice and guidance, contact NASUWT.

 Your feedback